Mallorca Airport Transfers to Alaró

 Mallorca airport transfers to Alaró

 The castle of Alaró is the town’s most important feature and a worthwhile reason to visit.
 The site of many bloody battles and the last Moorish stronghold against the Catalan invasion of the island, today the castle is mainly a ruin, though there is a monastery with cells you can sleep in for next to nothing and a small cafe serving pambolis and drinks.
 The accommodation sleeps up to 30 people and is one of the refuges on the Tramuntana route which links all the villages in the mountains and allows you to trek across the island.

 The views from up here are truly spectacular.
 On a clear day you can see right across the Palma plain to the island of Cabrera and in the other direction, you get a good sight of Mallorca’s tallest mountain, Puig Major, easily spotted for the dome on its summit.

 Fairly unknown until it was placed firmly on the map by British chef Ricky Stein, Es Verger is a truly rustic experience.

-If you are after refined cuisine look elsewhere, but if you are open to traditional Mallorcan cooking, this restaurant will not dissappoint you.
-Housed in a small farmstead with tomorrow's menu walking aroung outside and a stern sign advising you to keep your dog on the lead, Es Verger is the place to go for shoulder of lamb, but also serves other island specialties like snails, fish and frito mallorquin, a delicious dish of fried lamb, pork, peppers, potato, fennel and masses of garlic.
+If you are after refined cuisine look elsewhere, but if you are open to traditional Mallorcan cooking, this restaurant will not disappoint you.
+Housed in a small farmstead with tomorrow’s menu walking around outside and a stern sign advising you to keep your dog on the lead, Es Verger is the place to go for shoulder of lamb, but also serves other island specialties like snails, fish and frito mallorquin, a delicious dish of fried lamb, pork, peppers, potato, fennel and masses of garlic.

 The tables are long and customers have to simply shuffle along and make place, the wine is as rustic as the surroundings and the service is brusque, the restaurant is open all year round and you cannot book in advance. until recently you couldn’t pay by card either, but that has now changed.